catseye/Robin/doc/Design_Decisions.markdown

 #### Should importing be done in the header, or by a function?

 Decision: In the header.
-Chance of changing: non-zero.
+Chance of changing: Non-zero.

 Importing modules in the header is a form of statically declaring the dependencies of a program; if one of the modules isn't available on